 Or, think of it this way.
 You’re a finely tuned machine and since you go through all the pains and intricacies of minding your diet, training, recovering, and resting – all that stuff you do to maximize your health and performance - don't you think it’s worth it to have a look under the hood with important tests once a year?
 I certainly do, and here’s what I recommend:

-Looks at how much iron you’re carrying.
-Female athletes of reproductive age and vegetarian/vegans are most prone to iron deficiency, but all athletes (men too) may also be at risk due to diet and certain training phenomena ( foot strike hemolysis, for instance).
+Iron panel Looks at how much iron you’re carrying.
+Female athletes of reproductive age and vegetarian/vegans are most prone to iron deficiency, but all athletes (men too) may also be at risk due to diet and certain training phenomena (foot strike hemolysis, for instance).
 Low iron will drag you down, big time.

 Note: A good age to consider these tests is 40.
 Don't wait until you have symptoms to get these tests done!